 Building and maintaining effective public-private partnerships is vital to our success.
 In achieving this vision, OE is fostering strategic, university-based power system research capabilities.
 Such partnerships facilitate additional research and development, and enable the industry (and ultimately, consumers) to capitalize on the benefits of making this wealth of data more accessible and actionable.

 Brookhaven National Lab: https://www.bnl.gov/isd/AGM/index.php

 Introduction to Sandia's Advanced Grid Modeling Program

-Center for Ultra-Wide-Area Resilient Electric Energy Transmission Networks (CURRENT)
+Center for Ultra-Wide-Area Resilient Electric Energy Transmission Networks (CURENT)